A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Toulon for Food, Nightlife, Old Town, and Couples

 Toulon

-There are many scuba diving and snorkeling spots near Mykonos.
+There is a nice variety of marine life that makes scuba diving and snorkeling great in Mykonos.
 There are many good diving and snorkeling spots around the island include shipwrecks and reefs with good visibility.

 It's possible to go snorkeling in Toulon.
 There are a few beaches in the area that are worth checking out with a mask and snorkel.
 You'll likely see some underwater life hanging out by the rocks in the quieter areas.